Layr-Labs/eigenlayer-contracts/docs/core/EigenPodManager.md

 ### Withdrawal Processing

 The `DelegationManager` is the entry point for all undelegation and withdrawals, which must be queued for a time before being completed.
-When a withdrawal is initiated, the following method is used:
+When a withdrawal is initiated, the `DelegationManager` calls the following method:
 * [`removeShares`](#removeshares)

 When completing a queued undelegation or withdrawal, the `DelegationManager` calls one of these two methods: